 Ancient Greeks used this word for the function of polytheism (Greek and Roman religion that there are many gods).
 “Godliness” carries a technical meaning in the New Testament; it has the idea to function in God’s plan.
 It is our devotion to God based on the provisions of God for the Christian.

 “Godliness” carries the opposite idea than religion.
-Godliness is true and real spiritual relation to God.
+Godliness is a true and real spiritual relation to God.
 Religion relates more to outward acts of religious observance or ceremony.
 Godliness, on the other hand, cherishes the will of God.
 Godliness is a genuine and authentic spiritual relationship with God.

 When we put “godliness” with the preposition “that” as in “that pertain to life and godliness,” we obtain the idea of living the whole Christian life before God.
 This includes both the Spirit-filled life and growth in the principles and application of the Christian life.
 In other words, this involves everything God expects of us in the Christian life.
 This is the entire structure of Christian living.
 God provided everything that pertains to living in time.

 “Life” and “godliness” come from a real relationship with God.

 When people come to Christ, they receive the highest life possible, eternal life.
 Eternal life gives us the capacity to live before God both in time and eternity.
 Eternal life is the highest state a creature can have.
 Eternal life begins at the moment of salvation, not death (Jn 5:24).
 Eternal death comes through the sin of Adam, and we inherit that death.
 Eternal life comes through Christ, and we inherit His life when we believe in His death as the means of our salvation (Ro 5:12f).